quarkusio/registry.quarkus.io/README.md

 ./mvnw compile quarkus:dev
 ```

-## Indexing
+## Indexing Quarkiverse extensions

-Once the application is running, you can trigger the index for a specific platform by running
+Once the application is running, you can insert new extension releases by running the following in the root of your plugin:

-    http --form POST localhost:8080/admin/registry/platform groupId=io.quarkus artifactId=quarkus-bom version=1.10.0.Final
+    http localhost:8080/admin/v1/extension Content-Type:application/yaml @runtime/target/classes/META-INF/quarkus-extension.yaml

 ## Endpoints: